jcorme/alpine-linode-bootstrap/README.md

     boot 1

 After a bit, you should be at the Alpine login screen.
 The root user, by default, does not have a password.
 At this point, you can install an SSH server, which pretty much completes the installation.

+## Credit

+This script is basically [Andy Leap's guide](https://github.com/andyleap/docs/blob/master/docs/tools-reference/custom-kernels-distros/install-alpine-linux-on-your-linode.md) written as a working script (with fixed networking!), so big thanks to him.